-Chris thinks that a Swiss Army Knife is the perfect travel gift this Christmas.
+Chris thinks that a Swiss Army Knife is the perfect travel gift for any occasion.
 "This versatile and compact knife is a genius piece of design and manages to squeeze loads of useful tools into one tiny package.
 You get knives, scissors, a saw, a bottle opener and a thing for cleaning horse’s hooves.
 What more could any traveler want?

 We think it is an essential piece of kit to take traveling.
 We have used it to cut up watermelon, trim down passport photos and open up tins and bottles.
 You can get a few different sizes of knife with more or fewer tools depending on what you need.
 All are available on Amazon from around US $20 upwards.
 Just remember to pack it in your hold luggage!

-Bridget, aka ‘The Flashpacker’ is a London-based travel blogger and an enthusiastic part-time traveller.
-She shares her 30-years’ experience of travelling through 70+ countries, and specialises in solo female travel for those in mid-life, in affordable luxury.
+Bridget, aka ‘The Flashpacker’ is a London-based travel blogger and an enthusiastic part-time traveler.
+She shares her 30-years’ experience of traveling through 70+ countries, and specializes in solo female travel for those in mid-life, in affordable luxury.
 She recommends a ‘Moleskine Voyageur Travel Journal’ as a great Christmas gift.

 You can use this classy hard-backed notebook before and during travel.
 It’s structured before and after sections provide space for travel planning and to record your thoughts and experiences.
 Weekends away, short trips and longer adventures are all catered for.

 Its blank ivory pages allow you to create a travel scrapbook with photos, ticket stubs, maps, and other mementos.
-There are even themed stickers, which let the lucky recipient customise their journal.
+There are even themed stickers, which let the lucky recipient customize their journal.

 Ribbon markers allow you to bookmark pages, and the journal is closed with a satisfyingly snappy elastic band.

-“One of the best Christmas presents for travellers is undoubtedly an anti-theft handbag.
-For globetrotters wanting to keep their valuable items secure, while still looking stylish, a purse designed specifically for travellers is an absolutely invaluable item to have.
-While in a foreign city, you want to make sure that your things are secure from pickpockets and petty thieves, and having a bag that deters them is one of the best things a traveller can have.
+“One of the best presents for travellers is undoubtedly an anti-theft handbag.
+For globetrotters wanting to keep their valuable items secure, while still looking stylish, a purse designed specifically for travelers is an absolutely invaluable item to have.
+While in a foreign city, you want to make sure that your things are secure from pickpockets and petty thieves, and having a bag that deters them is one of the best things a traveler can have.

 The bag I personally use and love is the ‘Pacsafe Citysafe Convertible Backpack.’
 This minimalistic and stylish bag can easily transition from backpack to handbag, is big enough to carry all of the things I need for a day of exploring, and is equipped with locking zips, RFID-blocking technology, and slash-proof straps.
 You can buy it directly from Pacsafe or from Amazon for under US$100.
 It also comes in three different colours.”

-Disha from ‘Disha Discovers’ website thinks a daypack would make an ideal Christmas gift!
+Disha from ‘Disha Discovers’ website thinks a daypack would make an ideal gift!

-“As an avid traveller, I can't imagine my life without my daypack.
+“As an avid traveler, I can't imagine my life without my daypack.
 I loathe purses.
 I personally find them annoying and uncomfortable.

 A Daypack is the perfect travel accessory.
 It’s small and light and it carries all the essentials that you need for the day.
 It's perfect to put your laptop in when you're headed to a cafe to work.
 It's ideal for carrying around a few water bottles and maps when you're sightseeing for the day.